warlocksmurf/HTBSherlock-writeups/Spooky Phishing/README.md

 1. `data`: - This specifies that the URL is a data URI.
 2. `text/javascript;base64`: - This part of the URL indicates that the data is encoded as Base64 and represents `JavaScript` code.

-Hence, the whole section can be decoded from Base64.
+Hence, the whole section can be decoded from Base64 and the script code can then be analyzed further.

 <p align='center'>
   <img src='/images/phishing.png' alt="VirusTotal">
 </p>

-The script code can then be analyzed further.
+Notice how the script initiates two variables, `nn` and `aa`.
+These variables contain the result of the `decodeHex` function given the two hidden values as parameter each time, after the result of the `atob` function (atob decodes data that has been encoded with base64).

 <p align='center'>
   <img src='/images/phishing3.png' alt="VirusTotal">
 </p>

-Notice how the script initiates two variables, `nn` and `aa`.
-These variables contain the result of the `decodeHex` function given the two hidden values as parameter each time, after the result of the `atob` function (atob decodes data that has been encoded with base64).

 # Solution
 One way is to analyze the `decodeHex` function.
 By concatenating the two hidden strings in the html file and decoding it with Base64 first and then hex, the flag can be retrieved.